-- Of note, the AGA guidelines conditionally recommend earlier introduction of biologic therapy prior to failure of corticosteroids; however, this recommendation is supported by a low level of clinical evidence.
-To date, no blinded randomized controlled trials (RCTs) have demonstrated the superiority of early introduction of biologic therapy compared to conventional induction therapy with corticosteroids followed by steroid-sparing therapy.
-The 2021 AGA guideline authors also acknowledge that earlier therapy with either combination immunomodulator plus biologic therapy or biologic monotherapy may result in over-treating some patients and potentially exposing them to treatment-related risks and costs with limited benefit. - Ulcerative Colitis (UC) - The 2019 American College of Gastroenterology guidelines and the 2020 American Gastroenterology Association guidelines state therapeutic management in UC should be guided by the specific diagnosis, an assessment of disease activity, and disease prognosis.
+- The 2019 ACG guidelines and the 2020 AGA guidelines for ulcerative colitis (UC) state therapeutic management in UC should be guided by the specific diagnosis, an assessment of disease activity, and disease prognosis.
 Treatment selection should be based not only on inflammatory activity but also on disease prognosis. - Remission can be induced using a variety of medications, including, oral 5-aminosalicylates (5-ASA), corticosteroids, or biologic agents.
 In patients with mild to moderately active disease, treatment with 5-ASA therapy has proven to be safe and efficacious for induction.
 Recommended dosing is 2 grams per day of oral 5-ASA or at least 1 gram per day of rectal 5-ASA with improvement usually seen within 4 weeks.
 A typical treatment course may be up to 8 weeks. - Oral steroids are recommended for induction for patients with severe disease or those who did not respond to 5-ASA therapy.
-The typical starting doses of oral prednisone are 40 - 60 mg per day, and clinical response is expected within 5 - 7 days of treatment.
+The typical starting doses of oral prednisone are 40 60 mg per day, and clinical response is expected within 5 7 days of treatment.
 A typical treatment course with oral prednisone is 14 days.
-The duration of systemic corticosteroids should be as short as possible with early initiation of steroidsparing therapy.
+The duration of systemic corticosteroids should be as short as possible with early initiation of steroid-sparing therapy.
 The speed of the taper should be guided by clinical symptoms, cumulative steroid exposure, and onset of action of alternate therapies.
-Those unable to taper off 10-20 mg of prednisone per day without relapsing are considered steroid dependent.
-Use systemic corticosteroids for maintenance of remission is not recommended. - Thiopurines, such as azathioprine and mercaptopurine, can be used to maintain remission.
+Those unable to taper off of 10-20 mg of prednisone per day without relapsing are considered steroid dependent.
+Use systemic corticosteroids for maintenance of remission is not recommended.

+- Thiopurines, such as azathioprine and mercaptopurine, can be used to maintain remission.
 Guidelines recommend use of thiopurines over no medication or corticosteroids for maintenance therapy.
 Thiopurines are slow acting with maximum effectiveness of these agents being seen between 8 to 12 weeks from therapy initiation.
-They do not induce remission in moderately to severely active UC.
-Similarly, methotrexate is not an effective induction agent for induction or maintenance of remission. - Entyvio is also recommended for patients with moderate to severe disease with prior failure of anti-TNF therapy.
-Xeljanz[®] is recommended for patients with moderate to severe UC only after failure of, or intolerance to, anti-TNF agents.
+They do not induce remission in moderately to severely active ulcerative colitis.
+Similarly, methotrexate is not an effective induction agent for induction or maintenance of remission. - In patients with moderate to severe disease, TNFi, Entyvio® (vedolizumab), and ustekinumab are recommended for the induction and maintenance of remission.
+For patients with moderate to severe disease in remission, guidelines do not recommend biologic monotherapy over thiopurine monotherapy.
+Thiopurines can be used as adjunctive therapy for reducing immunogenicity against biologic therapy and are guideline recommended.